To answer the question how to use more of your brain, I want to share my story about overloading my brain….

 So we have this desire to be productive, and an even deeper desire for connection, but a lot of the time our devices distract us from doing either very well.

-Give It a Rest Already
+3. Give Your Brain a Rest

 I don’t know about you but my brain hurts from all of that tech talk.
 Luckily, I have the perfect remedy and if you love coffee and sleep as much as I do, you’re about to have a deep desire to hug me through your computer screen (but thank Dan Pink, I’m just passing this gem on).